Flushing, Queens: Roads

 Major highways that serve the area include the Van Wyck Expressway and Whitestone Expressway (Interstate 678), Grand Central Parkway, and Long Island Expressway (Interstate 495).
 Northern Boulevard (part of New York State Route 25A) extends from the Queensboro Bridge in Long Island City through Flushing into Nassau County.
-The Roosevelt Ave.
-Bridge over Flushing Creek was the largest fixed trunnion bascule type in the world when opened in 1927.
+The Roosevelt Avenue Bridge over Flushing Creek was the largest fixed trunnion bascule type in the world when opened in 1927.
 However, it was decommissioned as a moving bridge when marine navigation was eliminated in the late 1930s.

-Political clout
+Political representation

 The political stature of Flushing appears to be increasing significantly, with many Chinese from Flushing becoming New York City Council members.
 Taiwan-born John Liu, former New York City Council member representing District 20, which includes Flushing and other northern Queens neighborhoods, was elected New York City Comptroller in November 2009.
 In 2018, Liu defeated incumbent Tony Avella to become the first of two Asian Americans in the New York State Senate.

 At the same time, Shanghai-born Peter Koo was elected to succeed Liu to assume this council membership seat.
 Additionally, in 2012 Flushing resident Grace Meng, a State Assembly Member, was elected to Congress as the first Asian-American member of the United States House of Representatives from the eastern United States.